Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 How You Can Help

 Individuals uncertain about becoming foster parents can find alternative ways to support the foster care system throughout Virginia.
-Local programs accept donations, and volunteer opportunities exist alongside efforts to increase awareness about the issue.
+Local programs accept donations, and volunteer opportunities are available alongside efforts to raise awareness about the issue.
 The collective sum of minor actions creates a supportive environment for children who need help.

 What is Foster Care?